truenas/documentation/content/en/hub/sharing/smb/smb-share.md

 ## Define Share Access

 Users connecting to the SMB share must have [user accounts](/hub/tasks/administrative/users/) on the TrueNAS system before they can connect.
 You can also [create groups of users](/hub/tasks/administrative/groups/) to simplify assigning permissions to large numbers of users.
+User accounts that are built-in to TrueNAS should not be used for the share.

 When LDAP has been configured and you want users from the LDAP server to have access the SMB share, set **Samba Schema** in **Directory Services > LDAP > ADVANCED MODE**.